 Wright founded the Frank Lloyd Wright School of Architecture in 1932 to teach his theories and practices to young men and women.
 Subsequently, he decided that he needed a camp to escape the harsh Wisconsin winters.
 Five years later the seventy-year-old architect returned to Arizona and purchased the land upon which he built Taliesin West.

 It turned out to be much more than the winter camp for which it was intended.
-In the course of the next 22 years until his death in 1959, Frank Lloyd Wright was awarded, rewarded, decorated and celebrated here and abroad.
+In the course of the next 22 years until his death in 1959, Frank Lloyd Wright was awarded, rewarded, decorated, and celebrated here and abroad.
 He was a prolific writer, inventor, world traveler, and, of course, architect.

 Over the course of the time that Frank Lloyd Wright spent in Arizona, he designed and built many projects, including some in the Phoenix area.
 They include the inspiring Grady Gammage Memorial Auditorium -- now referred to as A.S.U.
 Gammage -- on the campus of Arizona State University.
 The building was completed posthumously.

-Frank Lloyd Wright/Taliesin West...
-Factoid: Frank Lloyd Wright designed many homes and buildings in Arizona, but most of them were never built.Continue to 4 of 7 below.
+Factoid: Frank Lloyd Wright designed many homes and buildings in Arizona, but most of them were never built.

-Taliesin West today houses The Frank Lloyd Wright Foundation (fundraising), The Frank Lloyd Wright Memorial Foundation (archives), and The Frank Lloyd Wright School of Architecture.
+A guided tour is the only way visitors can see the Taliesin West complex, which includes The Frank Lloyd Wright Foundation (fundraising), The Frank Lloyd Wright Memorial Foundation (archives), The Frank Lloyd Wright School of Architecture, and Wright's home.
 The Taliesin Association of Artists, a group of architects dedicated to the spirit of the founder, is also on site at Taliesin West.

 - The Insights Tour: 90 minutes.
 Same as the Panorama Tour, plus Frank Lloyd Wright's living quarters.
 Year-round.